-In order to adhere with the Provincial Health Authority COVID-19 pandemic guidelines, the City of Kamloops has now limited in-person attendance at Regular Council Meetings and Public Hearings to staff and Council only.
-Members of the public and the media can view or participate through the Council live stream via Zoom by clicking here right before the meeting is to start.
+Members of the public and the media can view or participate in Council Meetings and Public Hearings through the Council live stream via Zoom by clicking here right before the meeting is to start.
 Note this link will not work in advance of the meeting start time.

 Public participation in Council Meetings and Public Hearings is only permitted in relation to items on the agenda.
 These are not forums for the public to comment on unrelated issues.